Research Report

 5 Final considerations

-solutions to collective problems, and bringing research closer to clinical
+demands, proposing solutions to collective problems, and bringing research

-experiences of PHC health professionals regarding mental health care needs
+perceptions and experiences of PHC health professionals regarding mental health

-enabled defining the target audience and collectively building CET to promote
+care needs enabled defining the target audience and collectively building CET

 References

-practical guide for promoting the mental health of children and
+COVID-19 pandemic: practical guide for promoting the mental health of children

 Acesso em: 17 maio 2023.